draftcode/fakeio/README.rst

 FakeIO: Intercept open
 ======================

-FakeIO is a library for testing functions that will do open a file.
+FakeIO is a library for testing functions that will open a file.

 .. code:: python